-$$\mathbf{s}(\mathbf{q}) = \mathbf{s}(\mathbf{q}(x^{\mu})) \tag{2.6}$$ naturally and elegantly described in a covariant form in terms of geometric objects, or tensors.
+$$\mathbf{s}(\mathbf{q}) = \mathbf{s}(\mathbf{q}(x^{\mu})) \tag{2.6}$$

+We describe the spacetime defined by the presence of a black hole using Einstein's general relativity.
+Einstein's theory of general relativity is a geometric theory of gravitation.
+This theory is most naturally and elegantly described in a covariant form in terms of geometric objects, or tensors.
 However, to study a particular problem, such as some astrophysical phenomenon, we use a coordinate dependent form; consequently, we will discuss general relativity in terms of some coordinates x^{μ} , where μ is an index running over time and the space coordinates, as described in Chap.
 1. Numerical relativity is concerned with the solution to the Cauchy problem, where a problem is given by some initial data and some boundary conditions to produce a unique time evolving solution.
 The Einstein equations do not lend themselves naturally to this type of problem, since they do not naturally separate space and time.
-Arnowitt, Deser, and Misner (ADM) [94] proposed a formulation for general relativity to allow for the solution of the Cauchy problem.
+Arnowitt, Deser, and Misner (ADM) [98] proposed a formulation for general relativity to allow for the solution of the Cauchy problem.
 Since we assume a stationary spacetime, we are not interested in the description and equations for a dynamic spacetime.
-We will; however, make use of the AMD variables, lapse, α , shift vector β_i , and the 3-metric γ{ij} which will be defined in Sec.
+We will, however, make use of the AMD variables, lapse, α , shift vector β_i , and the 3-metric γ{ij} which will be defined in Sec.
 2.2.